 Dear Quantum2 Member...

-As always, your suggestions for workshop topics are welcomed.
-Also, if you know a friend or colleague who would benefit from Quantum2, please encourage them to sign up today.
+As always, your suggestions for workshop topics are always welcome and encouraged.
+If you know a friend or colleague who would benefit from Quantum2, please encourage them to visit our website today.